-Not long ago I became certified in Anger Resolution Therapy after several conversations with fellow “Peacemakers” led to an increased curiosity about my own relationship and history with anger.
-I was fairly disrupted to find out that I am more familiar with this undesirable emotion than I had would have admitted.
-The more I leaned into my story, the more I understood how my personality has been shaped by frustration and anger.
-The more I sat with others, the more I began to realize the profound impact anger can have on a person’s life.
+Not long ago I became certified in Anger Resolution Therapy.
+Several conversations with fellow “Peacemakers” led to an increased curiosity about my own relationship and history with anger.
+I was fairly disrupted to find I am more familiar than I had would have admitted.
+The more I leaned into my story, the more I understood how my personality has been shaped by anger.
+The more I sat with others, I began to realize the profound impact anger can have on a person’s life.
 I’ve seen careers fall apart, families dissolve, and trust decimated.
-As I spent time wrestling with questions about anger, I started to become skeptical that I could wander into any corner of our daily experience and not find people injuring each other as a reaction to the discomfort caused by life’s disappointments.
+I spent time wrestling with questions about anger.
+And I started to become skeptical that I could look at our daily experience and not find people injuring each other as a reaction to life’s disappointments.

-It’s a complex issue, though, this anger deal.
-As a therapist I have come to believe that emotions themselves are not bad, but indeed they are a gift to help us make sense of our surroundings, to connect with others on a more intimate level, and to protect us from dangers.
-It’s easy, however, to understand how anger could be swept into its own category as the one to be wary of, the one to distance oneself from.
+As a therapist, I have come to believe that emotions themselves are not bad, but indeed they are a gift.
+They help us make sense of our surroundings, connect with others, and protect us from dangers.
+It’s easy, however, to understand how anger could be swept into its own category as the one to be wary of.
 It’s just too dangerous.

 The problem I had is that this way of thinking is too rigid.
 I’m too curious to let myself stay scared of something, especially when I can admit that the fear comes from a lack of understanding.
 So it was time to learn.